graysky2/streamzap/README.md

 ## Option #1 - Full featured operation of mplayer, mythtv, and kodi using LIRC.
 ### Setup LIRC
-* Install lirc-utils for your distro.
+* Install lirc for your distro.
 * Place lircd.conf.streamzap-new in /etc/lirc renaming it to lircd.conf
 * Place 90-streamzap.conf in /etc/X11/xorg.conf.d which causes X to ignore the remote without LIRC.
 This step is required.
 * Restart X if you just did the aforementioned step for the first time.